washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 These files have been processed to output [POWERTYPE]-0 [FORMAT].

-Each RTC image [FILT] been speckle filtered.
+[FILT] speckle filter has been applied to the RTC images.
 The default is to not apply a speckle filter, but the user can choose to apply a filter when ordering the RTC imagery.
 When the filtering option is selected, an Enhanced Lee filter is applied during RTC processing to remove speckle while preserving edges.
 When applied, the filter is set to a dampening factor of 1, with a box size of 7x7 pixels and [FLOOKS] looks.

 -------------
 ## 2. Browse images in grayscale and color